lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/Full_worked_example.md

 3. Feature list for project work-packages
 4. Table of Contents for the Project Strategy

-## Inputs
-1. A paper identifying success factors for this type of project
-2. A library of relevant guidance / regulations

 # Abstract
 Projects are often controlled with plans, documentation lists, feature lists and strategies.
 We demonstrate how to create these artefacts from document libraries and a list of project success-characteristics.
 These sources are specific to the sector and organisation in question.
 In this way, we generate slim project-management artefacts that are both consistent and applicable to the project context.
 This is done by using natural language processing to generate a knowledge graph which generates the four artefacts.
 This worked-example looks at the project characteristics for a UK nuclear decommissioning project.